 The card works as an unlimited pass across Lisbon’s full public transport network for its entire duration — metro, trams, funiculars, buses, and suburban trains all included.
 One tap covers everything; no separate tickets needed for any of the services below.

-• Funiculars: Bica, Glória, and Lavra — each worth ~€3.80 per ride; three rides in a day already add up to over €11
+- Funiculars: Bica, Glória, and Lavra — each worth ~€3.80 per ride without a card; three rides in a day add up to over €11

-Lisbon Card vs. Navegante Zapping: which is better?
+Lisbon Card vs. Navegante Zapping: which wins on a low-key day?

-Should you buy the Lisbon Card online or in person?
+Is it better to buy online or in person?

 Buying online or in person makes no practical difference to your visit — either way you collect a physical card at an “Ask Me Lisboa” desk.
 There is no digital wallet version.
 Buying online generates a voucher to exchange; airport desks can have long, unpredictable queues, so buying online does not always save time unless a dedicated voucher-only lane is open.

-How do you make the Lisbon Card work on a Monday?
+How do you make the card work on a Monday?

 A Monday activation is salvageable with the right plan.
 Jerónimos and the National Coach Museum are both closed, so you need to build the day around what is actually open.